voigt/voigt.github.io/content/notes/toggle-helix-darkmode/index.md

   pkill -USR1 hx
 ```

-To automate the switch on system appearance chance, we can use the same tool Neovim people use: [dark-notify](https://github.com/cormacrelf/dark-notify).
-It is a program watching for when macOS switches its appearance (dark/light mode).
+To automate the switch on system appearance changes, we can use the same tool Neovim people use: [dark-notify](https://github.com/cormacrelf/dark-notify).
+It is a program that watches for when macOS switches its appearance (dark/light mode).
 We can install it via brew:

 ```bash
 $ brew install cormacrelf/tap/dark-notify